carbon-language/carbon-lang/llvm/docs/LangRef.rst

     and must be of :ref:`token type <t_token>`.

-The one non-intuitive notation for constants is the hexadecimal form of floating point constants.
+The one non-intuitive notation for constants is the hexadecimal form of floating-point constants.
 For example, the form '``double    0x432ff973cafa8000``' is equivalent to (but harder to read than) '``double 4.5e+15``'.
-The only time hexadecimal floating point constants are required (and the only time that they are generated by the disassembler) is when a floating point constant must be emitted but it cannot be represented as a decimal floating point number in a reasonable number of digits.
+The only time hexadecimal floating-point constants are required (and the only time that they are generated by the disassembler) is when a floating-point constant must be emitted but it cannot be represented as a decimal floating-point number in a reasonable number of digits.
 For example, NaN's, infinities, and other special values are represented in their IEEE hexadecimal format so that assembly and disassembly do not cause any bits to change in the constants.